 Most households in Rye are families which make up 73% of all households.
 The average family size in Rye is 3.44.
 29.2% of Rye residents are children under 18 years old and 5.5% of Rye residents are under 5 years old.

-Are there are lot of Stay at Home Moms in Rye?
+Are there are a lot of Stay at Home Moms in Rye?

-Are there are a lot of Singles in Rye?
+Are there a lot of Singles in Rye?

 Most households in Rye are comprised of married couples.
 Married couples represent 64.8% of all households in Rye while single households represent Rye 35.2% of all households in Larchmont.
-Of the single households, 26.9% are singles without kids, 4.7% are single mom households and 3.6% single dad households.
+Of the single households, 26.9% are single without kids, 4.7% are single mom households, and 3.6% are single dad households.